 Jeffery Robinson, Seattle civil rights lawyer, activist, father and subject of the documentary film “Who We Are: A Chronicle of Racism in America,” contemplates a tree where Black Americans were publicly lynched, in a scene from the film.
 The film is available on Netflix.

-February is Black History Month, a time to dedicate attention to and seek understanding of the many contributions of black Americans to science, art, music, culture and more.
-Local libraries and other organizations invite families to take part in workshops, film screenings and celebrations.
+February is Black History Month, a time to dedicate attention to and seek deeper understanding of the many contributions of Black Americans to science, art, music, culture, human rights and more.
+Local museums and other organizations invite families to take part in workshops, discussions, learning opportunities and community celebrations.

 Ongoing: Released in theaters a year ago, the groundbreaking documentary film “Who We Are: A Chronicle of Racism in America” is now available on Netflix and other platforms.
 This moving, eye-opening film examines the history of white supremacy and anti-Black racism in the United States, and features Seattle attorney and activist Jeffery Robinson, founder of The Who We Are Project.

 Feb.
 1–28: The People’s Center in Tacoma has free offers, family activities and events happening all month long in celebration of African American achievement.
 On Saturdays, kids can take part in free art activities or get a free swim cap during family swim.
 Don’t miss the Hilltop Healthy Kids Carnival on Saturday, Feb.
 11, 11 a.m.–3 p.m., which features live music, free services and tons of fun.

 Feb.
 1–28: As part of Tacoma Public Library’s Black History Month programming, visit select branches to take part in a scavenger hunt exploring Tacoma’s Black history and learn about real Tacoma heroes.